Back to projects

 Essential Features

 • Homelab: I will use this as my Homelab.
-[TBA]

 • Hosting my website: I will use this to run my website.

-• Running bots and services: I also use this device to run my scraping bots.
-For example, I have a bot that tracks supertrends in the Indonesian Exchange Market and sends updates directly to my Telegram daily at 15:30 PM.
+• Running bots and services: I also use this device to run bots.
+For example, I have a bot that scrapes stocks markets, tracks supertrends in the Indonesian Exchange Market and sends updates directly to my Telegram daily at 15:30 PM.
 Additionally, I also use my Pi to serve API endpoints —primarily for my Telegram Bots and my sensors.
 From the API, I can do some commands from my programs such as for retrieving a single stock data from the market and send it from my Telegram Bot, or for retrieving real-time room temperature and humidity data from my sensors.

 Accessories